 Families start our process by completing our online family application.
-A placement counselor calls the family upon receipt of the application to discuss any follow up questions and make sure we have an accurate understanding of both the position the family is looking to fill, as well as the type of candidate they are most interested in considering.
+A placement counselor will email the family upon receipt of the application to set up a time for a consultation that will ensure we have an accurate understanding of both the position the family is looking to fill, as well as the type of candidate they are most interested in considering.
+A $175 registration fee is taken at that time.
 Clients sign our family/agency contract outlining our placement fee and replacement policy.
 We then email family clients any portfolios of current candidates who fit their search requirements.

 How does a caregiver become part of the BNC candidate pool?